- The following Crazy Otto project is a fan creation. Neither the cabinets nor ROM are for sale or distribution.

-I gave the art minor revisions in 2018, with the help of sketches made by my talented friend DonovanArt.
+I gave the art minor revisions a couple years later, with the help of sketches made by my talented friend DonovanArt.

 I liked this version better, but I felt I'd tried to too hard make the cabinet look like Ms. Pac-Man, to a point it felt unoriginal.

 Build Gallery (First and Second)

 After four years, I grew sick of the last cabinet.
 With the program now a perfect replica of the original, it was time to house it in a new cabinet, worthy of the game. 🙂

 My goal remained the same: Build a release-worthy Crazy Otto cabinet that looks like it could have been released in 1982.
 Over two months I designed the new Crazy Otto artwork and restored a dilapidated Pac-Man cabinet for it (this time, a full-size!).

 With this cabinet, I feel I've finally reached my goal.
 After seven long years the Crazy Otto project can finally rest. 🙂